 Generate Minecraft animations from videos

-Swap faces in a video with an image
+Create a video from an image and audio

 Generate sound effects for silent videos